DiogoAADCosta/guitar-diagnostic-system/README.md

 # Guitar Skill Assessment System

-This repository documents my learning journey in Python, with a focus on logic, problem-solving, and system design.
+This repository documents my learning journey in Python through the development of a real-world system, with a focus on logic, problem-solving, and system design.

 Instead of collecting random exercises, the goal is to build and evolve a real-world system while improving programming fundamentals.